flokoe/bash-hackers-wiki/docs/bash4.md

 ### Changes to the "help" builtin

-The builtin itself didn\'t change much, but the data displayed is more structured now.
+The builtin itself didn't change much, but the data displayed is more structured now.
 The help texts are in a better format, much easier to read.